mcibique/vue-testing-examples/README.md

 ## Page objects pattern

-If you are new to the page objects, please follow [great overview](https://martinfowler.com/bliki/PageObject.html) written by [Martin Fowler](https://martinfowler.com/).
+If you are new to the page objects, please follow this [great overview](https://martinfowler.com/bliki/PageObject.html) written by [Martin Fowler](https://martinfowler.com/).
 The basic idea is to keep things [DRY](https://code.tutsplus.com/tutorials/3-key-software-principles-you-must-understand--net-25161) and reusable, but there are more things to mention: refactoring and readability.
 Let's have a page object like this:

 ```js
 class LoginPage {